Common Autism Myths: 14 Misconceptions About Autism Debunked

 Myth: Autism Has Become an Epidemic.

-For this reason, today, many autistic adults, especially women, LGBTQ+, BIPOC, and other marginalized groups, are being diagnosed as adults, despite having been autistic all along.
+For this reason, today, much like the shift in how we view left-handedness, many autistic adults, especially women, LGBTQ+, BIPOC, and other marginalized groups, are being diagnosed as adults, despite having been autistic all along.
+The rise in reported cases reflects recognition and acceptance, not an epidemic.

 Myth: Autism Can Be Cured or Grown Out Of.